Hours of Operation:

 Comment cards are available on MCPT vehicles and can be mailed back to the MCPT office.

-Macoupin County Public Transportation believes that if a service user wishes to make a complaint or register a concern, they should find it easy to do so.
-It is each establishment’s policy to welcome complaints and look upon them as an opportunity to learn, adapt, improve and provide better services.
+Macoupin County Public Health Department believes that if a service user wishes to make a complaint or register a concern, they should find it easy to do so.
+It is each establishment’s policy to welcome complaints and look upon them as an opportunity to learn, adapt, improve, and provide better services.
 This policy is intended to ensure that complaints are dealt with properly and that all complaints or comments by service users and their relatives and caregivers are taken seriously.

 At Macoupin County Public Transportation our mission is to attract and retain customers by providing Best in Class transportation solutions and fostering a disciplined culture of safety, service, and trust.